shopware/docs/products/extensions/b2b-components/employee-management/guides/creating-own-permissions-via-app.md

 ## Snippets

-The Snippet for the new permissions have to be added to the following namespace: `b2b.role-edit.permissions.[name]`.
+The Snippet for the new permissions has to be added to the following namespace: `b2b.role-edit.permissions.[name]`.
 The placeholder has to be replaced by the name of the new permission, e.g., `b2b.role-edit.permissions.order.delete`.